jpotterm/vscode-simple-vim/README.md

 | `s` | Select range and enter Visual mode. |

-## OperatorMotions
+## OperatorRanges

-OperatorMotions select a range for an Operator to act on.
-They must be used in Normal mode by typing an Operator and then an OperatorMotion.
+OperatorRanges select a range for an Operator to act on.
+They must be used in Normal mode by typing an Operator and then an OperatorRange.

 | Keys | Description |
 |-|-|